-(1) Participant Support Costs: This budget category refers to costs of transportation, per diem, stipends, and other related costs for participants or trainees (but not employees) in connection with ARO-sponsored conferences, meetings, symposia, training activities, apprenticeships and workshops (see the "Other Programs" section as described earlier in this BAA).
+e.
+Participant Support Costs: This budget category refers to costs of transportation, per diem, stipends, and other related costs for participants or trainees (but not employees) in connection with ARL-sponsored conferences, meetings, symposia, training activities, and workshops (see the "Other Programs" section as described earlier in this BAA).
 Generally, indirect costs are not allowed on participant support costs.
 The number of participants to be supported should be entered in the parentheses on the budget form.
 These costs should also be justified in the budget justification page(s) attached to the cost proposal.

-- (2) Materials, Supplies, and Consumables: A general description and total estimated cost of expendable equipment and supplies are required.
+f.
+Materials, Supplies, and Consumables: A general description and total estimated cost of expendable equipment and supplies are required.
 The basis for developing the cost estimate (vendor quotes, invoice prices, engineering estimate, purchase order history, etc.) must be included.
-If possible, provide a material list. - (3) Publication, Documentation, and Dissemination: The budget may request funds for the costs of preparing, publishing, or otherwise making available to others the findings and products of the work conducted under an agreement, including costs of reports, reprints, page charges, or other journal costs (except costs for prior or early publication); necessary illustrations, cleanup, documentation, storage, and indexing of data and databases; and development, documentation, and debugging of software. - (4) Consultant Costs: Applicants normally are expected to utilize the services of their own staff to the maximum extent possible in managing and performing the project's effort.
+If possible, provide a material list.

+g.
+Publication, Documentation, and Dissemination: The budget may request funds for the costs of preparing, publishing, or otherwise making available to others the findings and products of the work conducted under an agreement, including costs of reports, reprints, page charges, or other journal costs (except costs for prior or early publication); necessary illustrations, cleanup, documentation, storage, and indexing of data and databases; and development, documentation, and debugging of software.

+h.
+Consultant Costs: Applicants normally are expected to utilize the services of their own staff to the maximum extent possible in managing and performing the project's effort.
 If the need for consultant services is anticipated, the nature of proposed consultant services should be justified and included in the technical proposal narrative.
-The cost proposal should include the names of consultant(s), primary organizational affiliation, each individual's expertise, daily compensation rate, number of days of expected service, and estimated travel and per diem costs. - (5) Computer Services: The cost of computer services, including computer-based retrieval of scientific, technical, and educational information, may be requested.
+The cost proposal should include the names of consultant(s), primary organizational affiliation, each individual's expertise, daily compensation rate, number of days of expected service, and estimated travel and per diem costs.

+i.
+Computer Services: The cost of computer services, including computer-based retrieval of scientific, technical, and educational information, may be requested.
 A justification/explanation based on the established computer service rates at the proposing organization should be included.
 The budget also may request costs, which must be shown to be reasonable, for leasing automatic data processing equipment.
-The purchase of computers or associated hardware and software should be requested as items of equipment. - (6) Sub-awards (Subcontracts or Sub-grants): A precise description of services or materials that are to be awarded by a sub-award must be provided.
-For sub-awards totaling \$10,000 or more, provide the following specific information: - A clear description of the work to be performed; - If known, the identification of the proposed sub-awardee and an explanation of why and how the sub-awardee was selected or will be selected; - i.
-The identification of the type of award to be used (cost reimbursement, fixed price, etc.); - ii.
-Whether or not the award will be competitive and, if noncompetitive, rationale to justify the absence of competition; and - iii.
+The purchase of computers or associated hardware and software should be requested as items of equipment.

+j.
+Subawards (Subcontracts or Subgrants): A precise description of services or materials that are to be awarded by a subaward must be provided.
+For subawards totaling \$10,000 or more, provide the following specific information:

+i.
+A clear description of the work to be performed;

+ii.
+If known, the identification of the proposed subawardee and an explanation of why and how the subawardee was selected or will be selected;

+iii.
+The identification of the type of award to be used (cost reimbursement, fixed price, etc.);

+iv.
+Whether or not the award will be competitive and, if noncompetitive, rationale to justify the absence of competition; and v.
 A detailed cost summary.